-The OSCAT instrument is a conically scanning pencil-beam scatterometer, as depicted in figure 1.
-It uses a 1-meter dish antenna rotating at 20 rpm with two "spot" beams of about 25 km × 55 km size on the ground, a horizontal polarisation beam (HH) and a vertical polarisation beam (VV) at incidence angles of 49° and 58° respectively.
+The HSCAT instrument is a conically scanning pencil-beam scatterometer, as depicted in Figure 1.
+It uses a 1-meter dish antenna rotating at 20 rpm with two "spot" beams of about 25 km × 35 km size on the ground, a horizontal polarisation beam (HH) and a vertical polarisation beam (VV) at incidence angles of 42° and 49° respectively.
+Contrary to QuikSCAT and OSCAT, the HSCAT level 1b data do not provide high resolution 'slice' data but only full footprint 'egg' data.
 The beams sweep the surface in a circular pattern as depicted in Figure 1.
-Note that the egg-shaped beam footprints are divided into slices by applying a modulated chirp signal.
 Due to the conical scanning, a Wind Vector Cell (WVC) is generally viewed when looking forward (fore) and a second time when looking aft.
 As such, up to four measurement classes (called "beam" here) emerge: HH fore, HH aft, VV fore, and VV aft, in each WVC.
-The 1800-km-wide swath covers 90% of the ocean surface in 24 hours which is substantially higher than side-looking scatterometers like ERS, NSCAT and ASCAT.
+The ~1800-km-wide swath covers 90% of the ocean surface in 24 hours which is substantially higher than side-looking scatterometers like ERS, NSCAT and ASCAT.

-Figure 1: OSCAT pencil beam geometry (source: [6]).
+Figure 1: HSCAT pencil beam geometry (source: ESA website).

-The wind retrieval from OSCAT data is not trivial.
+The wind retrieval from HSCAT data is not trivial.
 In contrast with side-looking scatterometers like ASCAT, the number of measurements and the beam azimuth angles vary with the sub-satellite cross-track location.
 The wind retrieval skill will therefore depend on the position in the swath.
 A detailed discussion is provided in [3].
-Here we only summarise some issues specific to OSCAT.
+Here we only summarise some issues specific to HSCAT.

-In the outer swath (where only VV beam data are available), the individual backscatter measurements ('slices') contributing to the VV fore or aft beam in a specific WVC are re-distributed to form four independent backscatter observations.
-Slices are accumulated and averaged based on their azimuth angles.
-The outer swath winds have slightly reduced quality control skill, but they are still very well usable.
+In the outer swath (where only VV beam data are available), the individual backscatter measurements ('eggs') contributing to the VV fore or aft beam in a specific WVC are re-distributed to form four independent backscatter observations.
+Eggs are accumulated and averaged based on their azimuth angles.
+The outer swath winds have slightly reduced quality control skill, but they are still very well usable, depending on the application.
 These winds are flagged in the product and can be filtered out easily if requested, see section 4.2.

-The OSCAT scatterometer operates at a Ku-band radar frequency (13.5 GHz corresponding to ~2 cm wavelength).
+The HSCAT scatterometer operates at a Ku-band radar frequency (13.3 GHz corresponding to ~2 cm wavelength).
 The atmosphere is not transparent at these wavelengths and in particular rain is detrimental for wind computation.
 In fact, moderate and heavy rain cause bogus wind retrievals of 15-20 m/s wind speed which need to be eliminated by a Quality Control (QC) step.
 Wind-rain discrimination is easiest to manage in the sweet swath, but still performs acceptably in nadir and outer swath.

-The processing algorithms for the OSCAT wind processing are heavily based on the algorithms as developed for SeaWinds, RapidScat and OSCAT on Oceansat-2 [3].
+The processing algorithms for the HSCAT wind processing are heavily based on the algorithms as developed for SeaWinds, RapidScat, and OSCAT [3].
 When calibrated geophysical backscatter measurements are available, the wind processing of the different Ku-band pencil-beam scatterometers is very similar.
 The wind processing software which is used, the Pencil beam Wind Processor (PenWP), is the successor of the SeaWinds Data Processor (SDP) and the OSCAT Wind Data Processor (OWDP).
-PenWP is capable to process data from SeaWinds, OSCAT, RapidScat and HY-2A scatterometers and replaces all former pencil beam Ku-band wind processing software packages in the NWP SAF.
+PenWP is capable to process data from SeaWinds, OSCAT, RapidScat and HSCAT scatterometers and replaces all former pencil beam Ku-band wind processing software packages in the NWP SAF.